microsoft/CameraTraps/README.md

 ## 🕵️ Explore Pytorch-Wildlife and MegaDetector with our Demo User Interface

-If you want to directly try **Pytorch-Wildlife** with the AI models available, including `MegaDetector v5`, you can use our [**Gradio** interface](https://github.com/microsoft/CameraTraps/tree/main/demo).
-This interface allows users to directly load the `MegaDetector v5` model weights for animal detection.
+If you want to directly try **Pytorch-Wildlife** with the AI models available, including `MegaDetector`, you can use our [**Gradio** interface](https://github.com/microsoft/CameraTraps/tree/main/demo).
+This interface allows users to directly load the `MegaDetector` model weights for animal detection.
 In addition, **Pytorch-Wildlife** also has two classification models in our initial version.
 One is trained from an Amazon Rainforest camera trap dataset and the other from a Galapagos opossum classification dataset (more details of these datasets will be published soon).
 To start, please follow the [installation instructions](https://github.com/microsoft/CameraTraps/blob/main/INSTALLATION.md) on how to run the Gradio interface!
 We also provide multiple [**Jupyter** notebooks](https://github.com/microsoft/CameraTraps/tree/main/demo) for demonstration.

 ![image](https://microsoft.github.io/CameraTraps/assets/gradio_UI.png)